Outdoor Amusement

 CHEROKEE ROCK VILLAGE

 This 250 acre park contains enormous boulders of limestone and quartz rising to 200 feet and measuring 70 feet wide in places.
 Native Americans lived in the area from 8000 B.C. to the Cherokee Indian Removal in 1838.
 The park has natural arches, mountain springs and walking trails.
 Today the site is a popular place for rock climbers, hikers and others who go to enjoy the outdoors.
 Located at the end of County Road 70 in Sand Rock.
-Owned and managed by Cherokee County and Cherokee County Park Board Authority 256-927-3668
+Owned and managed by Cherokee County Park Board Authority 256-927-7275 and leave message

 HWY 411 DRIVE-IN